Sustainability

 Lemon harvesting in the Mediterranean

 For domestic and international raw material suppliers and manufacturers, visits to production areas and direct opinion exchanges are made when necessary during harvesting and juicing periods, to ascertain quality and stable supplies.
-Furthermore, we also have been promoting technical exchange meetings with our material-related suppliers on development of environmentally friendly materials, weight-reducing packaging materials, and to strive for quality enhancement for existing products.

 Sapporo Lion

-Nakasatsunai Edamame manufacturing factory
+Nakasatsunai Edamame manufacturing site

-Nakasatsunai Edamame manufacturing factory
+Nakasatsunai Edamame manufacturing site

 Genghis Khan (lamb barbecue) Sauce